 Not only did a rider have to worry about himself, he had to worry about his horse, too.
-Because the terrain was so varied, a horse could stumble and fall.
+Because the terrain-or land-could be very bumpy or slippery so that his horse might stumble and fall.
 Or it could be spooked by wolves or stampeding herds of buffalo.
 14